-Parents will be required to meet their child at the school office when taking them off the premises - the pupil will be signed out and back in at the school office.
+Parents will be required to meet their child at the school office when taking them off the premises - the pupil will be signed out and back in using the lunch time register at the school office.
 A member of staff will be available at the school office before the pupil leaves the premises and upon their return to sign them back in.
 No pupil will leave the premises before the member of staff at the school office has given their permission.

-The Principal reserves the right to withdraw their permission at any time - this may occur, for example, where there are attendance concerns.
-Any decision to withdraw permission will be in writing, explaining the reasons for the Principal's decision.
+The principal reserves the right to withdraw their permission at any time - this may occur, for example, where there are attendance concerns.
+Any decision to withdraw permission will be in writing, explaining the reasons for the principal's decision.
 If permission is withdrawn, parents will not be entitled to appeal the decision.
-Parents will be able to withdraw their request at any time - the request will be submitted in writing to the Principal.
+Parents will be able to withdraw their request at any time - the request will be submitted in writing to the principal.